Calibrator and Controller

 Thanks for choosing Petoi's robot Bittle or Nybble.
 This guide will help you set up your robot buddy and provide a simpler UI to calibrate, control, and program it.
-For advanced users, we recommend you keep the robot updated with the OpenCat firmware on Github for the best compatibility and newest features.
+For advanced users, we recommend you keep the robot updated with the OpenCat firmware on Github for the best compatibility and the newest features.

 You can also download the android APK and install it on your phone.
 You need to unzip it before installation.